-Techniques are developed for projecting the solutions of symmetric hyperbolic evolution systems onto the constraint submanifold (the constraint-satisfying subset of the dynamical field space).
-These optimal projections map a field configuration to the "nearest" configuration in the constraint submanifold, where distances between configurations are measured with the natural metric on the space of dynamical fields.
-The construction and use of these projections is illustrated for a new representation of the scalar field equation that exhibits both bulk and boundary generated constraint violations.
-Numerical simulations on a black-hole background show that bulk constraint violations cannot be controlled by constraint-preserving boundary conditions alone, but are effectively controlled by constraint projection.
-Simulations also show that constraint violations entering through boundaries cannot be controlled by constraint projection alone, but are controlled by constraintpreserving boundary conditions.
-Numerical solutions to the pathological scalar field system are shown to converge to solutions of a standard representation of the scalar field equation when constraint projection and constraint-preserving boundary conditions are used together.
+Techniques are developed for projecting the solutions of symmetric-hyperbolic evolution systems onto the constraint submanifold (the constraint-satisfying subset of the dynamical field space).
+These optimal projections map a field configuration to the nearest configuration in the constraint submanifold, where distances between configurations are measured with the natural metric on the space of dynamical fields.
+The construction and use of these projections are illustrated for a new representation of the scalar field equation that exhibits both bulk and boundary generated constraint violations.
+Numerical simulations on a black hole background show that bulk constraint violations cannot be controlled by constraint-preserving boundary conditions alone, but are effectively controlled by constraint projection.
+Simulations to the pathological scalar field system are shown to converge to solutions of a standard representation of the scalar field equation when constraint projection and constraint-preserving boundary conditions are shown to converge to solutions of a standard representation of the scalar field equation when constraint projection and constraint-preserving boundary conditions are used together.